hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 HP Helion OpenStack allows you to easily deploy OpenStack Cloud Services in a secure, highly available configuration, and subsequently deploy, manage and operate your cloud infrastructure in production.

 It is  designed to offer a number of value-added services that complement and enhance OpenStack and set up a cloud.
-HP Cloud Openstack is enabled to manage KVM and VMWare ESX hypervisors.
+HP OpenStack is enabled to manage KVM and VMWare ESX hypervisors.
 KVM supports up to 30 physical nodes and 40 VMs per node.

 * [HP Helion OpenStack services](#Helion-services)